numaproj/numaflow/docs/development.md

   Run unit tests.

 - `make image`
-  Build container image, and import it to `k3d` cluster if corresponding `kubeconfig` is sourced.
+  Build container image, and import it to `k3d` or `minikube` cluster if corresponding `kubeconfig` is sourced.

 - `make start`
   Build the source code, image, and install the Numa controller in the `numaflow-system` namespace.